sirius-ms/sirius-docs.github.io/docs/_pages/quick-start.md

 <figure>
   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
-  <figcaption>Analyze multiple compounds in a view simple steps.
-Steps in figure do not directly correspond to detailed steps below.</figcaption>
+  <figcaption>Analyze multiple compounds in a few simple steps.
+The steps highlighted in red in the screenshot are also highlighted in red in the detailed steps below.</figcaption>
 </figure>

-1. Move the files `demo-data/ms/Bicuculline.ms` and `demo-data/ms/Kaempferol.ms` and from the demo data via Drag and Drop into the application window.
+1. Drag the files `demo-data/ms/Bicuculline.ms` and `demo-data/ms/Kaempferol.ms` from the demo data into the application window.

-2. The two compounds are now displayed in the compound list.
+2. The two compounds now appear in the compound list. <span style="color:red">[1]</span>

-3. Check if the ionization and parent mass is correctly annotated.
+3. Verify that the ionization and parent masses are annotated correctly.

-4. Click on the *Compute All* button.
+4. Click the `Compute All` button. <span style="color:red">[2]</span>

-5. Select SIRIUS.
+5. Select SIRIUS. <span style="color:red">[3]</span>

-6. Change the instrument type as well as the maximal allowed mass deviation.
-Be aware that this settings will be used for all imported compounds.
+6. Change the instrument type as well as the maximum  mass deviation allowed.
+Be aware that these settings will be used for all imported compounds.
-7. Check if the currently selected molecular [molecular formula generation strategy]({{ "/advanced-background-information/#molecular-formula-annotation-strategies" | relative_url }}) aligns with your research question (TODO: link).
+7. Verify that the currently selected molecular [molecular formula generation strategy]({{ "/advanced-background-information/#molecular-formula-annotation-strategies" | relative_url }}) matches your research question. <span style="color:red">[4]</span>

-8. Select *Predict Properties & CANOPUS* to predict the compounds' molecular fingerprints with CSI:FingerID as well as their compound classes with CANOPUS.
+8. Select `Predict Properties & CANOPUS` to predict the molecular fingerprints of the compounds with CSI:FingerID and their compound classes with CANOPUS. <span style="color:red">[5]</span>
-8. Select *CSI:FingerID structure database search* to search compounds in a structure database with CSI:FingerID.
+9. Select `CSI:FingerID structure database search` to search compounds in a structure database with CSI:FingerID. <span style="color:red">[6]</span>
-10. Click *Compute*.
+10. Click `Compute`.

-11. A *gear* symbol occurs on the lower right corner of each compound.
+11. A *gear* icon appears in the lower right corner of each compound.
-     This means that the compound is part of a computation job.
+     This indicates that the compound is part of a computation job.

-12. Sometimes a computation might take a long time (e.g. for compounds with a lot of elements or very high masses).
-You can cancel running computations by selecting *Cancel All* in the toolbar.
+12. Sometimes a computation can take a long time (e.g. for compounds with many elements or very high masses).
+You can cancel computations by selecting `Cancel All` in the toolbar.

-13. Inspect results with the help of the *Formulas*, *Structure* and *Compound Classes* views.
+13. Exmine the results using the `Formulas`, `Structure`, and `Compound Classes` views.
-    Even more details can be found by looking at the  *Substructure Annotation* and *Predicted Fingerprint* views.
+    For more details, use the  `Substructure Annotation` and `Predicted Fingerprint` views.

 [//]: # (one or more mass spectra as individual peak list files. )